List of UK top-ten singles in 2003: Multiple entries

 Fellow Popstars contestants The Cheeky Girls followed up December 2002's launch single "The Cheeky Song (Touch My Bum)" (a number two hit) with three more top ten singles.
 "Take Your Shoes Off" went straight in at number three, as did "Hooray Hooray (It's a Cheeky Holiday)".
 A Christmas single, "Have a Cheeky Christmas" scraped into the top ten at the end of the year.
 Christina Aguilera had one of the biggest hits of her career with "Beautiful", which topped the chart in March 2003.
 "Fighter" was a number three entry, "Can't Hold Us Down", with the added vocals of Lil' Kim placed at number 6 and "The Voice Within" rounded off her year, peaking at number nine.

 Justin Timberlake, who had previously been part of 'N Sync, had four top ten hits in his own right, including one featured appearance on The Black Eyed Peas single "Where Is the Love?".
 The song spent six weeks at number-one and was the best-selling single of 2003.
 His other chart hits were number-two peaking "Cry Me a River" and "Rock Your Body", and "Work It" with Nelly which made number seven.

 Former Take That singer Robbie Williams was the final artist with four top-ten singles to his name in 2003.
 "Feel" officially charted at the end of 2002 but remained in the chart for the first couple of weeks of the year.
 "Something Beautiful" reached number three in August, "Come Undone" ranked one place lower and "Sexed Up" placed at number ten.

 Rock band Evanescence was one of a number of artists with three top-ten entries, including the number one single "Bring Me to Life".50 Cent, Big Brovaz, Delta Goodrem, Good Charlotte and Westlife were among the other artists who had multiple top-ten entries in 2003.

 Chart debuts

 Eighty-five artists achieved their first top-ten single in 2003, either as a lead or featured artist.
-Of these, thirteen went on to record another hit single that year: Appleton, Amy Studt, The Black Eyed Peas, The Coral, The Darkness, David Sneddon, Electric Six, Fast Food Rockers, Jaimeson, Lemar, Richard X, t.A.T.u and Triple 8.
+Of these, thirteen went on to record another hit single that year: Appleton, Amy Studt, Black Eyed Peas, The Coral, The Darkness, David Sneddon, Electric Six, Fast Food Rockers, Jaimeson, Lemar, Richard X, t.A.T.u and Triple 8.
 Five artists achieved two more chart hits in 2003: 50 Cent, Delta Goodrem, D-Side, Evanescence and Good Charlotte.
 Sean Paul had four other entries in his breakthrough year.

 The following table (collapsed on desktop site) does not include acts who had previously charted as part of a group and secured their first top-ten solo single.